CMO of IBM Watson AI

 TV as we know it, will be altered forever.
 That is, our new found ability to precisely measure TV changes the game for brand marketers, creating a step-change improvement in insights about the medium.
 Planning and buying of TV and video formats will be viewed differently from here on out, providing a marked shift in brands’ ability to control reach and frequency across channels, ultimately improving the customer journey.

-The race for "quantum supremacy" is on, as more computing power is required to solve some of the most complex, data-intensive problems in existence today.
+The race is on, as more computing power is required to solve some of the most complex, data-intensive problems in existence today.
 How will quantum computing overcome its inherent challenges - cost, footprint, power consumption, temperature requirements, instability - to leapfrog super computers as the platform for the future?
 See how quantum simulators are helping to overcome those challenges and enabling researchers and end users alike the ability to develop quantum algorithms that will solve problems faster leading to new pharmaceuticals and medical treatments, improved financial modeling and weather forecasting, cheaper energy production and much more.

 Hear about the three biggest trends occurring in the media and entertainment industry and how your organization can remain competitive.
 Get expert insights on: 1) The great unbundling of cable and the rise of over-the-top (OTT), 2) How data can drive the ad marketplace to deliver positive business outcomes, and 3) How personalized content and privacy can co-exist.
 Attendees will understand how these major trends are shifting the role of data from being descriptive to playing a critical role in how media and entertainment companies operate their businesses today